II. Epidemiology

 - Initial trials combined with Chloroquine showed possible improved outcomes

-- However, there is risk of Ventricular Arrhythmia related to QTc Prolongation with this combination
+- There is also risk of Ventricular Arrhythmia related to QTc Prolongation with some Azithromycin combinations

 - Lopinavir/Ritonavir (Kaletra, LPV/r)